 “I pre-suppose, of course, a reader who is willing to learn something new and therefore to think for himself. […] Every opinion based on scientific criticism I welcome.”
 (Karl Marx, Preface to the First German Edition of ‘Capital, critique of political economy’, 1867).

-Taking up a longstanding concern of Marx’s that he was unable to fulfill, this work in progress treats the development of modern capitalism over the past 250 years with special attention to the classic country of its origin, Great Britain/the UK, at the hand of examined statistic sources and according to criteria developed by Marx.
+Taking up a longstanding concern of Marx’s he was unable to fulfill, the following presents the first part of an article series treating 250 years of Capitalism at the hand of examined statistic sources on its economic dynamic, in order to draw out its perspectives.

 Crisis– Conflicts – Struggles – Populism (I.)

 In A Free Retriever’s Digest Vol.2#4 (August – September 2018) we have published the introductory section of this article: “Trump and Brexit: A new economic and imperialist orientation?” that sets out the question treated.
 Hereafter you’ll find the integral article, including its main dish: an introduction into the concept of capitalism’s successive “productive orders”.
 From this angle of attack reflections are developed on the characteristics of the present period and its perspectives.
 As the author has revised his overview table of capitalism’s four main productive orders, we include the updated version as an annex.